 As a player, Lanier spent ten seasons in the big leagues, eight with the San Francesco Giants and two with the New York Yankees.
 As a rookie for the Giants in 1964, he batted .274 and was named to the Topps All-Star Rookie team.
 In his fifth season with San Francisco, Lanier led all National League shortstops in putouts (282) and fielding average (.979)

-Carey enters his 12th season in professional baseball.
+Carey enters his 15th season in professional baseball and his 3rd as the New Jersey Jackals manager who won the 2019 Can Am League championship.
 In five seasons as the CornBelters’ skipper, Carey posted a 248-230 record, but his biggest success came in 2015.
 After leading the club to its first ever winning season in 2014, Carey set his sights higher and took the CornBelters to their first playoff berth as champions of the West Division.
 The award-winning season marked a stunning turnaround, as Carey took Normal from eighth place in 2014 to second place in 2015.